-why is classroom software but no classroom hardware included? provided the basis for each line, including an explanation of what is included and why flat expenditures are reasonble. - kvandawalker

-Operations Budget: Expenditures 2017-2021 (Table)

-A management company is referenced in parts of the application, yet a fee is not included here.
+for a global world. why is classroom software but no classroom hardware included? provided the basis for each line, including an explanation of what is included and why flat expenditures are reasonable kvandawalker Operations Budget: Expenditures 2017-2021 (Table) A management company is referenced in parts of the application, yet a fee is not included here.
 Question for interview: what comprises "other professional"?

-As noted previously, the costs for transportation (especially the cost of purchasing an adequate bus or busses) appears low. - kmullenupton

-Total Expenditure Projections (Table)

-See questions in previous section regarding expenditures.

-- kmullenupton

-Budget Narrative

-this section is wholly underdeveloped and lacks evidence to support the assertions, for example around student need and commute.

-no contingency plan is presented.

-this section states that the school will not contract for services other than EC, which is exactly opposite of the budget.
+As noted previously, the costs for transportation (especially the cost of purchasing an adequate bus or busses) appears low kmullenupton Total Expenditure Projections (Table) See questions in previous section regarding expenditures. - kmullenupton Budget Narrative this section is wholly underdeveloped and lacks evidence to support the assertions, for example around student need and commute. no contingency plan is presented. this section states that the school will not contract for services other than EC, which is exactly opposite of the budget.
 The application as a whole does not provide sufficient information to evaluate budget alignment.
 How many days cash on hand is 8% fund balance.
 This is low, especially given the many unknown s in the project.

-The information regarding facility here does not align with other sections or with the budget. - kvandawalker

-Budget Narrative

-The narrative indicates that the school will not have funds from other sources, contrary to the prior section on staffing that discussed fundraising to pay for monthly teacher bonuses. - kmullenupton this section is wholly insufficient and neither answers the question nor addresses the criteria.
+The information regarding facility here does not align with other sections or with the budget kvandawalker Budget Narrative The narrative indicates that the school will not have funds from other sources, contrary to the prior section on staffing that discussed fundraising to pay for monthly teacher bonuses. - kmullenupton Financial Audits this section is wholly insufficient and neither answers the question nor addresses the criteria.

-Financial Audits

 No information is provided to differentiate between financial consultants and the FO.
 This also contradicts earlier sections of the narrative including the previous page.

-It appears as though one of the board members intends to become the FO, does this not create a conflict of interest?
+It appears as though one of the board members intends to become the FO, does this not create a conflict of interest? kvandawalker Financial Audits Procedures for conducting an audit were not included, although an audit firm was identified.

-- kvandawalker

-Financial Audits

-Procedures for conducting an audit were not included, although an audit firm was identified.

 Question for interview: which financial services firm, what is the scope of their work, and are their services included in the budget?
-Also, describe the selection process for the financial services company (e.g., how was it identified, what was selection based on, were other companies approached, etc). - kmullenupton
+Also, describe the selection process for the financial services company (e.g., how was it identified, what was selection based on, were other companies approached, etc) kmullenupton

-OVERALL Grade Levels Served and Total Student Enrollment: Two new charter schools scheduled to open in Pitt County in 2015-2016 with a total first year projected enrollment of 766 cande_honeycuttk2 Grade Levels Served and Total Student Enrollment: The evidence of need (Appendix A) indicates that a survey of 200 phone calls was conducted, with 125 responses.
-Of those, 57 percent (or approximately 71 individuals) indicated that they would consider sending their child to an arts and leadership school in the Pitt County area.
-This does not present strong evidence that the figures are tactical and realistic for the proposed region.
-Additionally, Appendix A states that one of the approved, but not-yet-open, schools does have a leadership component kmullenupton
+otal first

+.S

+luals)

+hool in

+tical and

+ols does

+a d c

-Ch arter School Advisory Board Subcommittee
+Charter School Advisory Board Subcommittee

 Mission,

 Purposes, and

 Goals

 Education Plan

 Governance and

 Capacity

 Operations

 Financial Plan

 OVERALL

 Overall Summary Initial Screening The Office of Charter Schools deems this application complete.
 10/17/2014 The CSAB voted unanimously to deem this application complete on November 14, 2014.
 Application On February 9, 2015 the CSAB subcommittee voted to deny this application to interview.
 Review The subcommittee vote was 6 to 0.
 The full CSAB vote was 11 to 0.
 Concerns outlined consisted of the following: Application is not well written.
 The application refers to classical education, art education, and leadership; could not get a clear understanding of what is going on.
-In subcommittee,Ms. Reeves made a motion to not invite them in.
+In subcommittee, Ms. Reeves made a motion to not invite them in.
 Mr. Maimone seconded.
 In the full CSAB meeting, Ms. Nance made the motion deny interview and Ms. Taylor seconded the motion.
 Application Interview OVERALL On February 9, 2015 the CSAB subcommittee voted to deny this application to interview.
 The subcommittee vote was 6 to 0.
 The full CSAB vote was 11 to 0.